 The Company has the ability and will continue to operate for a period of time sufficient to carry out its commitments, obligations and business objectives.

 2. ACCOUNTING CHANGES AND CORRECTION OF ERRORS

-No changes in accounting principles or correction of errors have been recorded during the years ended December 31, 2019 and 2018.
+No changes in accounting principles have been recorded during the years ended December 31, 2019 and 2018.